Social Responsibility

 Truth + Reconciliation

-The Down Syndrome Resource Foundation is located on the shared unceded territory of the Coast Salish Peoples, specifically the hən̓ q ̓əmin̓ əm and the Sḵwx̱wú7mesh speaking peoples.
+The Down Syndrome Resource Foundation is located on the unceded territory of the Coast Salish Peoples, specifically the hən̓ q ̓əmin̓ əm and the Sḵwx̱wú7mesh speaking peoples.
 Without their long history of stewardship and continued care of this land we could not provide a safe space for families and individuals with Down syndrome to learn and develop new skills.

 DSRF is committed to the principles of truth and reconciliation, and to taking steps in response to the Truth and Reconciliation Commission Calls to Action.
 Indigenous people with Down syndrome have been historically underserved, and we will endeavour to address this inequity to ensure that these individuals and families receive the support they need to flourish.